-1. Substance abuse expert recommendations arising from contractor administered A&D tests conducted pursuant to the Canadian Model and arising from those who violate Article 3 of the Canadian Model shall be referred to and administered by Organizational Health
+- 1. Substance abuse expert recommendations arising from contractor administered A&D tests conducted pursuant to the Canadian Model and arising from those who violate Article 3 of the Canadian Model shall be referred to and administered by professional third party service providers.

-Incorporated (third party professionals).
 Such substance abuse expert recommendations shall apply to employment and prospective employment in respect to any collective agreement for which the Union is signatory.
-Substance abuse expert recommendations shall be shared with a contractor only if they are in respect to a current employee, one that has contravened article 3 of the Canadian Model while in the employ of that Employer.

-- 2. Service providers including Organizational Health Incorporated will keep all information in accordance with applicable privacy laws. - 3.
-The Association will provide the funding to the third party providers who are responsible for administering substance abuse expert recommendations. - 4.
+Substance abuse expert recommendations shall be shared with a contractor only if they are in respect to a current employee, one that has contravened article 3 of the Canadian Model while in the employ of that Employer. - 2.
+Professional third party service providers will keep all information in accordance with applicable privacy laws. - 3.
+The Association will provide the funding to the professional third party service providers who are responsible for administering substance abuse expert recommendations. - 4.
 This Letter of Understanding shall be attached to and form part of the Collective Agreement entered into between the Parties.